sdudley/cenote-marketplace-auditor/README.md

 - `name`: The reseller name (use quotes if it contains spaces)
 - `matchMode`: Either "exact" or "substring". "exact" must match the full reseller name, while "substring" will match any portion of the reseller name
-- `discountAmount`: The discount amount as a fraction (for example, 0.10 is a 10% discount)
+- `discountAmountAsFraction`: The discount amount as a fraction (for example, 0.10 is a 10% discount)

 ## Transaction Adjustment Management